shakefu/dnd/welcome.md

 We are going to use graph paper to track inventory, where each grid square represents one pound of carry weight.
 When you add an item to your inventory, you must be able to find a contiguous block of squares equal to the item weight, or you cannot fit it on your person.

 We will go over inventory in the first session to make sure everyone knows how to track it.

+Each player will have their own inventory and gold, which is their private ownership.
+There will be no group loot or items.

+##### Rolling for Loot

+When treasure is found or recovered from a monster, all players will roll 1d6 to determine the order in which they may choose treasure.
+Each player chooses one item or a handful of coins to take until all the treasure is gone.

+If someone gets treasure you wanted, **remember Rule #5**, and that you can negotiate, barter, trade, and buy things from each other, *in character*.
+And if they don't want to trade, maybe you'll get the phat loot they wanted, and can trade next time.